Uranians: Movement

 The Uranian writers formed a rather cohesive group with a well-expressed philosophy.
 Their work is characterized by an idealised appeal to the history of Ancient Greece, as well as by a use of conservative verse forms.
 Many Uranian writers borrowed classical Greek themes such as paganism, democracy and male camaraderie or intimacy, applying these concepts to their own time.
 Besides Greek themes, they made use of Oriental, Christian and other motifs.

 The chief poets of the circle were William Johnson Cory, Lord Alfred Douglas, Montague Summers, John Francis Bloxam, Charles Kains Jackson, John Gambril Nicholson, E. E. Bradford, John Addington Symonds, Edmund John, John Moray Stuart-Young, Charles Edward Sayle, Fabian S. Woodley, and several pseudonymous authors such as Philebus (John Leslie Barford), A. Newman (Francis Edwin Murray) and Arthur Lyon Raile (Edward Perry Warren, who wrote A Defence of Uranian Love).
 The flamboyantly eccentric novelist Frederick Rolfe (also known as "Baron Corvo") was a unifying presence in their social network, both within and without Venice.

 Historian Neil McKenna has argued that Uranian poetry had a central role in the upper-class homosexual subcultures of the Victorian period.
 He insisted that poetry was the main medium through which writers such as Oscar Wilde, Rennell Rodd, 1st Baron Rennell and George Cecil Ives sought to challenge anti-homosexual ideas.
 The Uranians met each other and stayed in touch through such organisations as the Order of Chaeronea, which was founded by Ives and began holding occasional meetings in London about 1897.

 Marginally associated with their world were more famous writers such as Edward Carpenter, as well as the obscure but prophetic poet-printer Ralph Chubb.
 His majestic volumes of lithographs celebrated the adolescent boy as an Ideal.
 A case has been made to range the Americans George Edward Woodberry and Cuthbert Wright among the Uranian poets.
 Although not expatriates, they were well-versed in the Uranian material being written in England, sought to influence an English Uranian audience and struck a rather English pose in their poetry.

-The Uranians' activity was the first stage in the effort to rehabilitate the ancient Greek notion of paiderasteia, a quest that was not successful.
+The Uranians' activity was the first stage in the effort to rehabilitate the ancient Greek notion of paiderasteia, which was ultimately unsuccessful.
 The age of consent today in Great Britain is legally set at 16, regardless of gender, in most circumstances.